Super Mario RPG: Reception

 Cavin said that most of the battle system mechanics "aren't very original" and also criticized the "lack of a unified storyline".
 In contrast, a reviewer for Next Generation found that the battle system refreshingly differed from tradition, and was pleased that "the elements that stand out from the traditional formula are those that make this a recognizable Mario game."
 He wrote that the gameplay was complex enough to challenge even veteran RPG gamers, yet simple enough to not alienate newcomers to the genre.
 Scary Larry similarly said the game "should please diehard RPG fans as well as novice players", as it is genuinely tough and offers considerable replay value in the form of sidequests and bonus features such as Toadofsky's music levels.
 He also found Squaresoft's signature humor and puzzle-solving to be as exceptional as usual.
 Miller commented that after engaging in many battles, "the battle music becomes monotonous" and that after the game is beaten, "There aren't any surprises to be discovered the second time around".
-While 1UP.com stated that "The characters seem too childish for older gamers", Next Generation said the game is "held together by the strength of its characters and well-developed world."
+While 1UP.com wrote that the characters were "too childish for older gamers", Next Generation said the game is "held together by the strength of its characters and well-developed world".

 In 2009, Official Nintendo Magazine ranked the game 34th on a list of greatest Nintendo games.
 Electronic Gaming Monthly editors named Super Mario RPG a runner-up for both Super NES Game of the Year (behind Tetris Attack) and Role-Playing Game of the Year (behind Blood Omen: Legacy of Kain).
 In 2018, Complex ranked the game 8th on their "The Best Super Nintendo Games of All Time."
 In 2023, Time Extension included the game on their "Best JRPGs of All Time" list.

+Remake

+A remake of Super Mario RPG was announced for the Nintendo Switch in June 2023 and released on November 17, 2023.
+It was developed in the Unity engine by ArtePiazza, which had previously worked on games in Square Enix's Dragon Quest series.
+It features full 3D graphics, updated character and enemy names, with Princess Toadstool being called Princess Peach to reflect her modern nomenclature and Frogfucius being renamed Frog Sage, and the option to switch between the original music and a newly arranged soundtrack by Shimomura.
+New battle mechanics include the option to swap party members (except for Mario) in the middle of battle, the ability to damage all enemies when performing perfect action commands, and powerful team-specific "triple moves" performed after building a gauge using successful action commands.
+Other additions include an easier difficulty setting, a bestiary to view enemies the player has encountered, and post-game content, including a sound player and more difficult boss rematches.

+Reception and sales

+According to the review aggregrator website Metacritic, it received "generally favorable reviews" with an aggregate rating of 84, and 94% of critics recommend it on OpenCritic.
+As of March 31, 2024, the game has sold 3.31 million copies, with 860,000 sold in Japan, and 2.45 million internationally.